2007 BWF Grand Prix Gold and Grand Prix

 The 2007 BWF Grand Prix Gold and Grand Prix was the inaugural season of BWF Grand Prix Gold and Grand Prix under the new tournament structure introduced by Badminton World Federation (BWF).
-It was held from February 28 and will end on December 12, 2007.
+It was held from February 28 and ended on December 12, 2007.
 12 events were planned, but India Open Grand Prix Gold was cancelled following the bomb blast in the city.
 The organizers decided to postpone the tournament to indefinite date.
 However, the President of Badminton Association of India said the tournament is likely to take place from January 7 to January 13, 2008.
 But BWF later confirmed the event was cancelled.
 Had the tournament been held, it would have been held in Kotla Vijay Bhaskar Reddy Indoor Stadium, Hyderabad from 4–9 September 2007.

 Schedule

 Below is the schedule released by Badminton World Federation: